-Reason for listing: Architectural interest - Landmark status Artistic interest - Aesthetic value Historic interest - Association
+- Architectural interest Landmark status

+- Artistic interest Aesthetic value

+- Historic interest Association

-3. Dobbs Grave
+C. Dobbs Grave

 This is located close to the entrance to Dobbs (or Kesgrave) Wood from Dobbs Lane near the Sandlings Walk footpath.
 According to one legend, John Dobbs was a shepherd who in 1750 hanged himself in a barn on Kesgrave Hall Farm (later Grange Farm) and was buried at the four crossways with a stake through his heart.
 His grave was marked by concrete head and footstones, with a cross cut on the former.
 Since 1998, these have been protected by a decorative iron fence.